pseudovicky/100DaysOfJavaScript/#54 | Introduction to Promises/README.md

 The promise object returned by the new promise constructor has these properties.

 1. state: Initially pending, them changes to either 'fulfiled' when resolve is called or 'rejected'.

+2. result: Initially undefined, them changes to value if resolved or error when rejected. reject(error) resolve(value)